 Our graduates will have developed expertise to improve their employability within the chemical and process industries in areas such as pharmaceuticals, food and drink, oil and gas, petrochemicals, fine chemicals and all main stream chemical/process engineering industry sectors.

-It is expected that graduates will obtain professional employment with companies such as GlaxoSmithKline; Foster Wheeler; Atkins Global, Texaco; BNFL Sellafield; Seal Chemicals; Doosan Babcock; Nestlé; Procter and Gamble and others worldwide who currently employ our former undergraduate students
+It is expected that graduates will obtain professional employment with leading companies that employed graduates from our undergraduate programme in the past such as GlaxoSmithKline; Foster Wheeler; Atkins Global, Texaco; BNFL Sellafield; Seal Chemicals; Doosan Babcock; Nestlé; Procter and Gamble and others worldwide who currently employ our former undergraduate students.

-The programme has been designed to satisfy the accreditation requirements of the Institution of Chemical Engineers (IChemE) for CEng registration and we will be seeking this accreditation in due course in accordance with the Engineering Council and the IChemE regulations.
+The programme has been designed to satisfy the accreditation requirements of the Institution of Chemical Engineers (IChemE) for CEng registration and we will be seeking this accreditation in due course in accordance with the Engineering Council and the IChemE regulations and their timescale.